Skip to content

 Medical Device Cybersecurity: Risks, Rules & Defense — medical device cybersecurity

-Unlike traditional IT assets, medical devices were not designed with security as a primary engineering requirement.
+The scale of the problem is striking.
+The World Health Organization estimates there are more than 2 million distinct types of medical devices globally, and a growing share of them are networked.
+Unlike traditional IT assets, most were not designed with security as a primary engineering requirement.
 Many run proprietary firmware or legacy operating systems that cannot receive standard security patches.
 They sit on clinical networks for years — sometimes decades — long past the point when the manufacturer provides software updates.
-Attackers understand this, and healthcare networks have become high-value targets as a result.

-The consequences of a compromised medical device extend well beyond a data breach.
-A ransomware infection that locks imaging equipment forces delays in diagnosis.
-A tampered infusion pump can affect medication delivery.
-The intersection of patient safety and cybersecurity makes this a board-level concern, not just an IT problem.
+Attackers understand this gap well.
+Medical records sell for $100–$1,000 each on dark web markets — far more than credit card data — which makes healthcare a financially attractive target regardless of organization size.
+The consequences extend well beyond a data breach: a ransomware infection that locks imaging equipment forces diagnostic delays, while a compromised infusion pump can affect medication delivery directly.
+That intersection of patient safety and cybersecurity makes this a board-level concern, not just an IT problem.

-This guide covers the threat environment, the regulatory requirements from the U.S. Food and Drug Administration (FDA) and HIPAA, and the practical steps your organization should take to build a defensible program.
+This guide covers the threat environment, the regulatory requirements from the FDA and HIPAA, and the practical steps your organization should take to build a defensible program.
 For a broader HIPAA foundation, see our HIPAA cybersecurity requirements guide.

 Medical Device Cybersecurity By The Numbers